 At the end of the study, those in the low-carb diet group lost an average of eight pounds more than the low-fat group.
 Plus, they lost more fat and gained more lean muscle mass than the low-fat group.
 The converse was also true—with low-fat eaters losing more lean muscle mass than fat.

-The low-carb diet group also experienced significant improvements in both their triglycerides and inflammation levels—and had a measurable increase in their “good” HDL cholesterol.
-In fact, the low-carb group significantly reduced their “risk scores” on the Framingham Heart Study index, which calculates the risk of having a heart attack within 10 years.
+The low-carb diet group also experienced significant improvements in both their triglycerides and other heart markers—and had a measurable increase in their “good” HDL cholesterol.
+In fact, the low-carb group significantly reduced their “risk scores” on the Framingham Heart Study index.

 What’s the Weight Loss Takeaway for You?

 I’ve been saying this for years, that the low-fat craze in the 1990’s really hurt this country.
-The low-fat fad wasn’t based on science, but rather a theoretical association that fats at nine calories per gram is worse than carbs at four calories per gram.
-Unfortunately, this thinking was dead wrong and contributed to a huge obesity crisis in America.
+The low-fat fad wasn’t based on science, but rather a theoretical association that consuming fats at nine calories per gram will contribute to more weight gain than eating carbs at four calories per gram.
+Unfortunately, this thinking was dead wrong and contributed to a huge health issue for many Americans.

 Now it’s your turn: Have you found that a low-carb diet helped with weight loss?